sara-nl/spiderdocs/source/Pages/about.rst

 :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
 Extraction and Redistribution)` is a versatile high-throughput data-processing platform aimed at processing large structured data sets.
 It runs on top of our in-house elastic Cloud.
-This allows for processing on spider to scale from many terabytes to even petabytes.
-Utilizing many hundreds of cores simultaneously Spider can process these datasets in exceedingly short timespans.
+This allows for processing on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` to scale from many terabytes to even petabytes.
+Utilizing many hundreds of cores simultaneously :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` can process these datasets in exceedingly short timespans.
 Superb network throughput ensures connectivity to external data storage systems.

-Apart from scaling and capacity, Spider is aimed at interoperability with other platforms.
-This interoperability allows for a high degree of integration and customization into the user domain.
-Spider is further enhanced by specific features supporting collaboration, data (re)distribution, private resources or even private Spider instances.
+Apart from scaling and capacity, :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is aimed at interoperability with other platforms.
+This interoperability allows for a high degree of integration and customization into the user domain. :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is further enhanced by specific features supporting collaboration, data (re)distribution, private resources or even private :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` instances.

 Have a glance here of the main features offered by :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`: